What Is Sniffing Glue?

 - Chemical stench on the breath and clothes

-- Glue sniffer’s rash, which refers to rash around the mouth
+- The presence of a glue sniffer’s rash, which refers to a rash around the mouth.

 - Messy appearance